cmmr/jobqueue/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed single quotes and trailing spaces from the DESCRIPTION description field.
+* Removed extraneous single quotes and spaces from the description field.

-* Not added method references to DOIs, ISBN, etc as there are none to reference.
+* Did not add DOIs, ISBNs, etc as there are no methods to reference.

-* Renamed `wd` variable to `tmp` to indicate that it represents a tempdir() location.
+* Renamed `wd` variable to `tmp` to indicate it's a tempdir() location.

 * Ensured no files are written to non-tempdir() locations by default or in any examples/vignettes/tests.